dmason-mlb/testrail-exporter/TESTING.md

 1. **Export Selection**:
    - Select several suites and sections by checking their checkboxes
-   - Test both "Export JSON" and "Export CSV" buttons
+   - Test all three export buttons: "Export JSON", "Export XML", and "Export CSV"
-   - Verify save dialog appears with appropriate default name
+   - Verify save dialog appears with appropriate default name and file extension
    - Save to a location and verify files are created
    - Check progress indicators during export